mdomlop/systemd-zram/README.md

 swapping/paging is required, especially on older computers with less RAM installed.

-This program provides a systemd service to automatically loads and configure such module at system boot.
+This program provides a systemd service to automatically load and configure such module at system boot.